collectd/collectd.github.io/documentation/manpages/collectd-perl.md

     This type of functions is called once after loading the module and before any calls to the read and write functions.
-It should be used to initialize the internal state of the plugin (e. g. open sockets, ...).
+It should be used to initialize the internal state of the plugin (e.Â g. open sockets, ...).
 If the return value evaluates to **false**, the plugin will be disabled.

 - read functions